yxuco/fabric-operation/aws/README.md

 You can clean up every thing created in AWS when they are no longer used, i.e.,
 ```
 cd ./aws
-./cleanup-all.sh fab us-west-2 prod
+./aws-util.sh cleanup -n fab -r us-west-2 -p prod
 ```
 This will clean up the EKS cluster and EFS file system created in the previous steps.
-Make sure that you supply the same parameters to the `cleanup-all.sh` as that of the previous call to the `create-all.sh` if they are different from the default values.
-The `AWS_PROFILE` env should also be set the same as that when `create-all.sh` was called previously.
+Make sure that you supply the same parameters as that of the previous `aws-util.sh create` command if they are different from the default values.

 It may take a while for AWS actually cleans up everything.
 If the script prints out errors, you can re-run this script to make sure that everything is deleted so that you are not charged by Amazon for processes hanging around in AWS.